 Recently, IRA Financial’s Adam Bergman published an article on Forbes about the Gig Economy and the Solo 401(k).
 This got me thinking about another retirement strategy called “ROBS,” or Rollover for Business Startups.
 ROBS allows you to use retirement funds to start your own business.
 This strategy is generally used when you don’t have the capital on-hand for your business venture.
+It is also a viable strategy for individuals that want to avoid debt financing to pursue their business ambitions.
 Further, it’s a way to invest in yourself instead of making outside investments, such as stocks and mutual funds.

 After some research, I’ve come up with what I feel are the Top 10 Startups you can fund using ROBS.
 These businesses ideas, or “gig” jobs, have little to no startup costs and can be done by just about everyone.
 The great thing about ROBS, is that you can also use it to expand your business, once it’s off the ground.
 Therefore, you might not need your 401(k) or IRA money to start a business, but it might come in handy as you expand.

 Tis the season to mow lawns, pull weeds and prune flowers.
 If working outdoors in the summer heat is where you’re happiest, why don’t you make a job of it?
 You get to pick and choose the services you offer and design a business plan accordingly.
 Depending on what you choose, there will be equipment costs.
 This can range from gloves and clippers, to riding mowers and trailers.

 Further, as many landscapers do in the off-season, you can switch to snow removal with a plow attachment and some shovels.
 You can even hire more workers as you see fit.